Curvature properties and Shafarevich conjecture for toroidal compactifications of ball quotients

 The complex hyperbolic space $\HNC$ is the unique complete simply connected Kähler manifold of dimension $n$ with constant holomorphic sectional curvature equal to $-4$.
 Its Riemannian sectional curvature is pinched between $-4$ and $-1$.
 To construct it, we first consider a Hermitian form $\langle\cdot,\cdot\rangle$ of signature $(n,1)$ on $\C^{n+1}$.
-As a complex manifold, $\HNC$ is the projectivisation of the set of negative vectors for this form; it is an open set of $\PNC$.
+As a complex manifold, $\HNC$ is the projectivisation of the set of negative vectors for this form; it is an open subset of $\PNC$.
 Its boundary $\PHNC$ can be defined as its topological boundary in $\PNC$.
-We do not recall the construction of the hyperbolic metric on this space, and refer for example to \cite{goldmanComplexHyperbolicGeometry1999}.
-Its group of holomorphic isometries is the simple Lie group $\PU(n,1)$, and it also acts on $\PHNC$.
+We do not recall the construction of the hyperbolic metric on this space, and refer for example to \cite[Section 3.1]{goldmanComplexHyperbolicGeometry1999}.
+Its group of holomorphic isometries is the simple Lie group $\PU(n,1)$, it also acts on $\PHNC$.
 We will use the classical trichotomy of isometries into elliptic, parabolic or hyperbolic type, for which we refer for instance to \cite[section II.6]{bridsonMetricSpacesNonpositive1999}.

-We first introduce some notations which are analogous to the ones used in \cite{hummelCuspClosingRank1996,mokProjectiveAlgebraicityMinimal2012}.
-To every point $\xi \in \PHNC$ can be associated a nilpotent subgroup $N_{\xi}$ of $\PU(n,1)$, which is the unipotent radical of the stabiliser of $\xi$ in $\PU(n,1)$.
+We first introduce some notation which are analogous to the ones used in \cite{hummelCuspClosingRank1996,mokProjectiveAlgebraicityMinimal2012}.
+A nilpotent subgroup $N_{\xi}$ of $\PU(n,1)$ can be associated with every point $\xi \in \PHNC$, by taking the unipotent radical of the stabiliser of $\xi$ in $\PU(n,1)$.
 This Lie group is isomorphic to the Heisenberg group of dimension $2n-1$.
-The following calculations will be used in the proof of Proposition \ref{prop_toroidal_compactification}, they aim at expliciting global coordinates on the quotient of a horoball centered at $\xi$ by the action of a non-trivial element $Z$ in the center of $N_{\xi}$.
+The following calculations will be used in the proof of Proposition \ref{prop_toroidal_compactification}, they aim at providing global coordinates on the quotient of a horoball centered at $\xi$ by the action of a non-trivial element $Z$ in the center of $N_{\xi}$.